sonalilonkar1/vol-forecasting/README.md

 - `--returns-path` – realized return panel (`date,asset,ret_1d` or `ret`).
 Defaults to the config value then `data/processed/returns.csv`.
 - `--return-col` – custom column name when the file doesn’t use `ret_1d`.
 - `--weight-cap` – absolute per-asset cap applied after vol targeting (defaults to config value or 1.0).
+- `--allocator` – choose `inverse_vol` or `risk_parity` sizing.
+- `--risk-parity-window`, `--risk-parity-min-obs`, `--cov-shrink` – control the rolling covariance that powers risk parity (falls back to inverse-vol if history is short).
+- `--rebalance-fraction`, `--max-turnover` – smooth towards the target weights and impose daily turnover caps to mimic no-trade/partial rebalance rules from the proposal.

 Runner behavior: